WICG/nav-speculation/no-vary-query.md

 We've found several examples of scenarios where data is carried by the query string, but authors would prefer that it does not affect caching:

+### Avoiding unnecessary cache mismatches due to inconsistent referrers

+In some circumstances, referrer pages may append spurious query parameters, or may use a non-canonical ordering of the query parameters as part of their process of constructing a URL referring to your page.
+This then causes unnecessary cache misses.
+Although this is usually fixable when the referrer page is your origin, it isn't fixable in the general case.
+And even for your own origin, legacy code might be hard to upgrade.

+### Customizing server behavior

+In some cases, query parameters can be used to modify server behavior, in a way that does not affect the end product.
+For example, requesting load-balancing to a particular instance; or, enabling server-side debug logging for a request; or, changing the priority of a request.
+Such customizations generally should not cause future cache misses.
+Although it would be ideal to communicate this information via request headers, not all places on the web platform allow customizable request headers.
+(For example, `<a>` or `<iframe>` elements do not.)

 ### Carrying data that is or can be processed by client-side script only

 Some examples: